 What does a government shutdown over federal spending have to do with national parks?

-All 425 national park sites are federally managed, and every year, the U.S. Congress must develop and approve a federal budget for all government agencies and programs, including the National Park Service.
-That is their responsibility to the American people.
+All 400-plus national park sites are federally owned, and every year, the U.S. Congress must develop and approve a federal budget for all government agencies and programs, including the National Park Service.
+That is its responsibility to the American people.

-If Congress ever fails in its duty to pass a new funding bill that includes the National Park Service before the government’s fiscal year ends Sept.
-30, then all monuments, historic houses, battlefields and other units of the park system are at risk of closing Oct.
-1. That’s because these spaces aren’t permitted to operate on funds not yet approved by Congress.
-A shutdown could affect sites in all 50 states, the District of Columbia, and U.S. territories such as Puerto Rico, Guam and American Samoa.
+If Congress ever fails in its duty to pass a new funding bill, national park units are at risk of closing.
+That’s because these spaces largely operate on appropriated funds approved by Congress.
+A shutdown affects sites in all 50 states, the District of Columbia and U.S. territories such as Puerto Rico, Guam and American Samoa.

 How will this affect my visit to a national park?

 People across the country and from around the world have been making travel plans for months expecting our parks to be open.
-Instead, they face the possibility of disruption and disappointment when they arrive at parks only to find gates locked and facilities shuttered.
+Instead, they face the real possibility of disruption and disappointment when they arrive at parks.

-It is the job of Congress to fund the federal government, so the length of a shutdown depends on legislators’ ability to come to a budget agreement to fund federal agencies including the Park Service so that parks can be adequately staffed to keep visitors safe and irreplaceable resources protected.
+It is the job of Congress to fund the federal government, and the length of a shutdown depends on representatives’ ability to come to a budget agreement to fund federal agencies.

 The most recent government shutdown was also the longest: 35 days from December 2018 to January 2019.
 This followed a three-day shutdown in January 2018.
 An October 2013 shutdown lasted 16 days.
 A shutdown in November 1995 lasted five days, with another shutdown a month later lasting 21 days.